Yahoo investors applaud change, fear limbo

 Mark Cuban, a noted tech entrepreneur who has closely followed Yahoo’s gyrations since selling his Broadcast.com to the company in 1999 for more than $5 billion, said shareholders should give Yahoo breathing space to find growth.

-(Additional reporting by Jennifer Saba, Sinead Carew and Peter Lauria; editing by Sofina Mirza-Reid, Maureen Bavdek editing by Andre Grenon and Andre Grenon)
+(Reporting By Jennifer Saba; additional reporting by Sinead Carew and Peter Lauria; Editing by Sofina Mirza-Reid and Maureen Bavdek)